 Solar panels good, coal-fired power plant electricity bad.
 If only it were that simple to choose.
 We discuss the best alternatives for producing your own power at home, from…

-In relation to Tiny Homes, the question we are asked most often is "Can I park a Tiny House on my property legally?" - Often fueled by needing an additional living unit for…
+In relation to tiny homes, the question we are asked most often is "Can I park a Tiny House on my property legally?" - Often fueled by needing an additional living unit for…

 Would you exercise for an hour every day if the workout powered your home for twenty-four hours?
 EcoHome investigates if Bike Generators cut the mustard.
 Mitigating climate…